alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 As well as the inputs to the model, for example, in line 190:

 ```
     outputs = model(inputs.to(device))
 ```

 The variable “device” is referenced a total of 27 times in the training script, for purposes like porting other inputs to the GPU, and passing the device variable around to different functions so they are aware of the GPU.
 This is a perfect example of how a researcher would normally need to manage training on a GPU – manually.
-And we didn’t even get to distributed training yet!
+And we haven't even started distributed training yet!

 With Determined, none of this manual device management is necessary.
 Simply using one of our high-level APIs gives you access to not only running on GPUs but running distributed training on multiple GPUs out-of-the-box.
 The only configuration needed (after porting your model to one of our APIs) would be to set the number of desired resources (GPUs) to use in your experiment settings, e.g.: